 VISUALIZATION TECHNIQUES FOR TENNIS

-Visualization can change us from being sad to happy, from feeling cold to warm, and from feeling hungry to satisfied.
-The ways visualization can be applied to our daily lives is almost endless.
+Visualisation can change us from sad to happy, from cold to warm, and from hungry to satisfied.
+The ways visualisation can be applied to our daily lives are almost endless.

-We often use visualization in our without knowing we are doing so.
+We often use visualisation without knowing we are doing so.
 We constantly play mental mind games to help us overcome moments that test us during our day.

 I have seen these visualization "Mental Mind Games" work wonders to help players overcome their "demons" and to assist players to learn faster.

-I have used three main visualization techniques that have been very successful for me over the years.
+I have used three main visualisation techniques that have been very successful for me over the years.
 These three techniques are:

 1. Evocative Role Model